 But we are forgetting about the women again.

 I am a man; what do I know about the experience of having an abortion?
-Maybe we should stop talking and listen to the stories of women who have been through it:
+Maybe we should stop thinking abstractly about it and listen to the stories of women who have been through it:

 - Abortion Stories